trickv/trick.vanstaveren.us_jekyll/wiki/Elsewhere.md

 programmers (not for the young learners!)

 [W3 Schools](http://www.w3schools.org) is devoted to making
 instructional sites for coding by various W3 standards.
-The “blunt” version of the W3 standards, easier to read, find, and search than the actual standards whitepapers, but not always completely up to date or completely extensive.
+The “quick 'n dirty” version of the W3 standards, easier to read, find, and search than the actual standards whitepapers, but not always completely up to date or completely extensive.

 Open-source related
 -------------------